KiritchoukC/Articles/deploy-nuxt-on-firebase/article.md

 npm i -g firebase-tools
 ```

-You should be able to login with this command
+Afterwards, you should be able to login with this command

 ```bash
 firebase login